matestack/matestack-ui-core/docs/guides/2-essential/11_authentication_devise.md

 end
 ```

 We added all required actions according to our routes.
-Did you notice our controller now inherits from a `Admin::BaseController`?
+Did you notice our controller now inherits from `Admin::BaseController`?
 We need to create it in the next step, but why did we create one?
 Because all routes and corresponding actions belonging to the admin should not be visible without logging in as admin.
 Therefore we implement a `before_action` hook which calls devise `authenticate_admin!` helper, making sure that every action can only be called by a logged in admin.
 We could do this in our persons controller, but as we might add other controllers later they only need to inherit from our base controller and are also protected.
 Let's create the base controller in `app/controllers/admin/base_controller.rb`.

 ```ruby
 class Admin::BaseController < ApplicationController